Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 After developing diagnostic and prognostic models from the previous step, there is a need of asssessing variables that define a novel taxonomy with their relevance in predicting treatment response.
 There are two strategies to develop models that predict treatment response.

-- Prediction models can be developed based on the diagonostic and prognostic models from the previous stage as prognostic factors may act as the natural variables to consider when developing prediction models.
+- Prediction models can be built on the diagonostic and prognostic models from the previous stage as prognostic factors may act as the natural variables to consider when developing prediction models.
 For instance, epidermal growth factor receptor tyrosine kinase status acts as a prognostic factor for survival in patients with nonsmall cell lung cancer and a predictive factor for response to the tyrosine kinase inhibitor gefitinib as first-line treatment at the same time [Riley RD(will change later aftering sorting&numbering sources].

 - The data can be directly utilized to extract significant information relevant to the prediction of the disease.
 For instance, in the first clinical trials that used the monoclonal anti-IL-5 antibody mepolizumab for asthma treatment, the use of mepolizumab was associated with a significant reductionin blood and sputum eosinophils, but did not have significant clinical benefit in asthma patients [Flood-Page].
 Consequently, in the following trials, patients with refractory eosinophilic asthma were selected and in this subgroup, mepolizumab therapy added significant clinical benefit in patients by reducing exacerbations and improving asthma quality of life scores [Haldar P].

+This process of building prediction models involves generating further knowledge about the disease and treatment from the diagonotics and prognostics models or the data itself.
+The findings from this process, in the form of data, would be fed back to the phenotyping of patients to further adjusted for the clinical trial that could more precisely show the effectiveness of the treatment.

+In addition to the feedback, dissemination and communication of the taxonomy and models with the clinical and scientific communities, for instance, to provide utilizable algorithms for clinical practices.

 ## i+1.
 Evolving Precision Medicine